taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [AIGenPipeline](https://github.com/stoerr/aigenpipeline) - AI based code generation pipeline: command line tool and framework for systematic code generation using AI in a build process
  * [agency](https://github.com/neurocult/agency) - 🕵️‍♂️ Library designed for developers eager to explore the potential of Large Language Models (LLMs) and other generative AI through a clean, effective, and Go-idiomatic approach.
  * [subtitle-translator-electron](https://github.com/gnehs/subtitle-translator-electron) - ↔️ Translate subtitle using ChatGPT
+ * [obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

 ## Langchain